Content

 • Supplies: If you are having trouble getting supplies you need like disposable trays look into different color trays that are not as popular but available, look into bags, boxes, etc.

-For example, a log of all such purchases must be maintained and reviewed monthly by the School Food Service Department.
+For example, a log of all such purchases must be maintained and reviewed monthly by the Food Service Department.
 The log of emergency purchases should record, at a minimum, the following:

 • Date